OpenF2/F2/docs/src/f2js-sdk.md

 ## The JavaScript

 F2 is an open framework meaning anyone can build individual components or the entire product.
-To get Container and App developers started, there is a JavaScript SDK&mdash;called F2.js&mdash;in addition to example apps as part of an open-source project maintained on [GitHub](https://github.com/OpenF2/F2/).
+To get Container and App Developers started, there is a JavaScript SDK&mdash;called F2.js&mdash;in addition to example apps as part of an open-source project maintained on [GitHub](https://github.com/OpenF2/F2/).

 * * * *